Business Setup in Saudi Arabia (KSA) with 100% Foreign Ownership.

 Seeking professional help from legal or business setup professionals would help ease the process and ensure compliance with all regulations.

-There are many business entities/structures available in Saudi Arabia for foreigners each with its benefits and limitations.
+There are many business structures available in Saudi Arabia for foreigners each with its benefits and limitations.
 Below are the most common structures available for foreigners in the country:

 • Limited Liability Company (LLC):